jymchng/truconsts/dev-docs/Learnings.md

 # Learning Four

-1. All `.c` files in Python are accessible via
-2. In Cython, when declaring functions, all `PyObject *` can be replaced by `object`, all other pointer objects have to be declared as pointers.
+1. In Cython, when declaring functions, all `PyObject *` can be replaced by `object`, all other pointer objects have to be declared as pointers.
 E.g.

 In `genobject.pxd`
 ```